-Bridgend County is conveniently situated between Wales' capital city, Cardiff, to the east and the city of Swansea to the west, approximately 20 miles from each.
-The County has a diverse geography with valleys in the north and 12.5 miles of coastline and beaches to the South.
-The M4 runs through the centre of the Borough, and there are main-line rail links to Cardiff, London and Swansea.
+The county borough of Bridgend lies in South Wales and is conveniently situated between Wales' capital city, Cardiff, to the east and the city of Swansea to the west, approximately 20 miles from each.
+It is bordered by the counties of Neath Port Talbot, Rhondda Cynon Taf and the Vale of Glamorgan with a coastline to the Bristol Channel and covers an area of 98.5 miles2.
+The County has a diverse geography with valleys in the north and 12.5 miles of coastline and beaches to the south.
+The M4 runs through the centre of the county borough, and there are main-line rail links to Cardiff, London and Swansea.
 Bridgend County Borough it is at the heart of the South Wales industrial and coastal belt.
-Bridgend Council covers an area of 98.5 miles2 and is home to nearly 146,000 residents.
 To the north is the residential town of Maesteg, to the southwest is the coastal town of Porthcawl and to the east is Pencoed.
-Bridgend is one of 22 Councils in Wales, and accounts for approximately 4.5% of the country's population.
+Bridgend is one of 22 Councils in Wales, and accounts for approximately 4.7% of the country's population.